-A screen door on the nursery will give your cat a good view and a way to smell your baby without risking them getting into the crib.
+A screen door in the nursery will give your cat a good view and a way to smell your baby without risking them getting into the crib.
 This is a better option than crib nets, which may be dangerous (2).

 2. Make Space for Your Cat

-Give your cat an alternative to sleeping in the crib by setting up a perch or a bed on the other side of the room.
+Give your cat an alternative to sleeping in the crib by setting up a perch or bed on the other side of the room.

 3. Make the Crib Less Appealing